-We will begin accepting applications for our 2023 home August 15 – September 30 2022.
+We are accepting applications for our 2023 through Jan.
+31, 2023.
 The qualified, selected homeowner partner will help build their home with the goal of being in their home by the end of the 2023.
 If you apply, a Qualified Loan Originator (QLO) will interview you to talk about your needs and assist you with the application process.
 We will verify employment, income, and statements from your landlords, and check your credit and other references.
 Habitat for Humanity of Harvey County applicants must live or work in Harvey County and must be a U.S. Citizen or legal permanent resident.
 Applicants cannot be on a sex offender registry.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the nation.
 We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status or national origin.